 That’s some wild ass conspiracy theory, right?

-Am I the only citizen to notice the absence of WikiLeaks bombshells after
+Am I the only citizen to notice the vanishing of WikiLeaks bombshells after

 the 2016 election?